nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ## Adding patient todo: addpattodo
 Adds an entry to the list of patient todos.
-This list can be viewed by the [view](#viewing-the-details-of-a-specific-person--view) command.
+This list of todos can be viewed by the [view](#viewing-the-details-of-a-specific-person--view) command.

 **Note:** If the person indicated by the INDEX must be a `Patient`.